Our Post Mass Weight Loss procedures are performed under General Anaesthetic in hospital. The hospital stay varies from 2 up to 10 nights.

 Tummy tuck: Medicare Item No. 30177

-Arm lift or thigh lift: Medicare Item No. 30171 x2
+Arm lift or thigh lift: Medicare Item No. 30169 x2

 For breast procedures, please see the breast reduction and breast lift pages.

-Learn about our 5 star difference here.
+Learn about our 5 star difference.

 Generally no. This is due to the substantial nature of the surgery and recovery required.
 The other factor is that Medicare limits the surgeries which may be performed together so a tummy tuck, arm lift and/or thigh lift may not be performed in a single operation.